2015 ARBOR HEIGHTS MICROSURFACING PROJECT

 The goals of the project are to maintain the roads using cost-effective methods and provide a safe driving environment.
 Benefits of the project include:

-Work in front of any one property is expected to last one day.
-Residents will receive letters with specific work schedules prior to construction.
-Microsurfacing will be scheduled (and accommodations made) to avoid conflicts with garbage collection and recycling pick-up as much as possible.
+Work in front of any one property is expected to last up to 1 day.
+If your regular garbage collection or recycling pick-up is scheduled on the same day as this work, please have your bins to the curb before 6 AM to ensure collection.
 Emergency vehicles will be allowed through the work area at all times without any delay.